 1619 Dornoch - The Young Earl Golfer

-Early golf on Dornoch links is deemed to have started in 1616.
+Early golf on Dornoch links is said to have started in 1616.
 Certainly in 1619, there is a record of £10 being spent for golfing equipment for the young Earl of Sutherland

 'for bowes, arrows, golff clubbes, and balls with necessars for his L[ordship's] exercise'.

 His tutor and guardian was Sir Robert Gordon of Gordonstoun, winner of the Silver Arrow archery competition in 1617 at Holyroodhouse in Edinburgh.
 In 1628, he wrote the 'Genealogy of the Earls of Sutherland', in which he enthused that the links at Dornoch were